eLement87/mqtt-websocket-dashboard/README.md

  - better comprehension in Javascript etc.
  - and of course better englisch :D

- If somebody have the knowledge or have improvements - feel free to tell me how ;)
+ If somebody have the knowledge or improvements - feel free to send a pull request to tell me how ;)

 ## Credits